sonifydata/twotone.io/_posts/2019-02-12-song-of-the-day-basque-country-eustat.md

 layout: article
 title: Basque Country EUSTAT "Song of the Day"
 short-title: Basque Country EUSTAT
-date: 2019-02-25 15:02:00 -0500
+date: 2019-02-25 20:02:00 +0000
 modified: ''
 categories:
 - examples
-excerpt: Creating a "Song Of The Day" using behavioral survey data collected in 2013 to build a sonification story.
+excerpt: Creating a "Song Of The Day" using behavioral survey data collected in 2013 to build a time-based sonification story.
 featured: true
 tags:
 - open data
-# image:
+image:
-#   feature: "/images/basque-feature-1600x800.png"
+  feature: ''
-#   teaser: "/images/basque-teaser.png"
+  teaser: ''
-#   credit: en.eustat.eus
+  credit: ''

 ---
 Datavized collaborated with Basque Country EUSTAT to create a sonification with TwoTone using Basque Country EUSTAT 'Use of Time' data from survey data collected in 2013.